Naked as Nature Intended: Plot

-Three young women (Pam, Petrina and Jacky) hire a car and embark on a motoring holiday of the English countryside.
-They meet up with two young women (Bridget and Angela) who are garage attendants and who decide to take a hiking holiday.
-Much of the film's running time is spent in travelogue through Somerset, Devon and Cornwall, visiting locations such as Stonehenge, Tintagel, Clovelly, the Minack Open Air Theatre, Bedruthan Steps and Land's End.
-The women all end up at a nudist camp at Land's End and, once there, Angela and Bridget (who are nudists) persuade the others to remove their clothes and lose their inhibitions.
+Three young women, Pamela, Petrina and Jacky, hire a car and embark on a motoring holiday of the English countryside.
+They meet up with two garage attendants Bridget and Angela who decide to take a hiking holiday.
+They tour Somerset, Devon and Cornwall, visiting Stonehenge, Tintagel, Clovelly, the Minack Open Air Theatre, Bedruthan Steps and Land's End.
+The women end up at a nudist camp at Land's End and, once there, Angela and Bridget, who are nudists, persuade the others to remove their clothes and lose their inhibitions.